mishraak/kayak_prototype/logging/readme.md

 1. User activity can be captured in the Kafka topic.
 2. This capture is realtime and can be used for further analysis directly or dumped to archival.
+3. It is easier to use the Winston MongoDB transport rather than the expressWinston one.

 ### TODO.